HeshanKarunaratne/cka/README.md

 docker run python:3.6 cat /etc/*release*
 ```

+#### Authentication and Authorization

+kube-apiserver is at the center of all opearions within Kubernetes.
+Controlling access to the api-server is the first line of defense.
+Who can access the cluster and What can they do?

+Who can access the server
+  1. Username and Passwords
+  2. Username and Tokens
+  3. Certificates
+  4. LDAP Authentication providers
+  5. Service Accounts

+What can they do
+  1. RBAC Authorizarion
+  2. ABAC Authorization
+  3. Node Authorization
+  4. Webhook mode

+#### Authentication

+Admins access the cluster to perform administrative tasks, developers access the cluster to test or deploy applications, end users who access the applications deployed on the cluster,
+and third party applications accessing the cluster for integration purposes.
+All user access is managed by the API server.
+Whether you are accessing the cluster through `kubectl tool` or the `API directly`. `All of these requests go through the kube-apiserver and it authenticates the requests before processing it`.

+1. Static Password File

+Create a user-details.csv where you have a list of users with their password, username and userid.
+Pass it to the kube-apiserver.service file as `--basic-auth-file=user-details.csv`

+If you setup the cluster using the Kube ADM tool, then you should modify the Kube API server pod definition file.
+Kube ADM tool will automatically restart the Kube API server once you update the file.

+2. Static Token File

+Create a user-token-details.csv where you have a list of users with their tokens, name, userid and groupid.
+Add it to kube-apiserver.service file as `--token-auth-file=user-token-details.csv`

+While authenticating, specify the token as an authorization bearer token to your request like `curl -v -k https://master-node-ip:6443/api/v1/pods --header "Authorization: Bearer <TOKEN>"`

+`These are not a recommended authentication mechanism.`

+3. Certificates

+4. Identity Servers

 #### Networks
 IP address is assigned to a pod.
 All nodes can communicate with all containers and vice versa without using a NAT.
 Internal pod network is in the range of 10.244.0.0